French rioters set mayor’s home on fire while family sleeps inside

 “My heart hurts.
 But he will be punished like everyone else.
 I trust in justice.”

-Olaf Scholz, Germany’s chancellor, said on Sunday that Germany was watching the unrest in France “with concern”.

-Emmanuel Macron, the French president, postponed a state visit to Germany that was set to begin.
+Emmanuel Macron, the French president, postponed a state visit to Germany that was set to begin on Sunday, holding a special security meeting with members of his government on Sunday night.

+After the meeting, an official who was present said Mr Macron had asked authorities to “continue to do everything to restore order and guarantee a return to calm”, French media reported.

+Olaf Scholz, Germany’s chancellor, said that Germany was watching the unrest in France “with concern”.

 “I don’t expect that France will become unstable, even if the images of course are very distressing,” Mr Scholz said.